Best Omega-3 Fish Oil Supplements in 2026: Purity-Tested Picks for Inflammation and Brain Health

 2. Thorne Super EPA — Best for High EPA Needs

 Thorne's practitioner-grade reputation extends to their fish oil line.
-Super EPA is NSF Certified for Sport—a certification that requires rigorous third-party testing for banned substances, contaminants, and label accuracy.
-Athletes trust it; so do healthcare providers who recommend supplements to patients.
+Super EPA is NSF Certified for Sport, a certification that requires rigorous third-party testing for banned substances, contaminants, and label accuracy.
+Athletes and healthcare providers rely on it for exactly that reason.

 Buy Now On Amazon